stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ### ArgoCD push

 ArgoCD is a tool that can be used to watch a repo and push the changes to your cluster.
-In this case, it will push the Environment Provisioner CR from your gitops repository to your cluster.
+In this case, it will push the Environment Provisioner CR from your GitOps repository to your cluster.

 <figure>
   <img